steelcastle/G_and_C_Data_CourseProject/README.md

 ###Cleaning of the data

 1. Merge the training and the test sets to create one data set.
-2. Extract only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement. **_NOTE: Only those variables that represent the mean and standard deviation of the various measurements are to be extracted, i.e. the script will select only those variables that contain the strings "mean()" or "std()" in the variable name.
+This should represent a total of 66 distinct variables (dataset columns)._**
 3. Use descriptive activity names to name the activities in the data set
 4. Appropriately label the data set with descriptive variable names.
 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.